Micropropagation: Disadvantages

 The major limitation in the use of micropropagation for many plants is the cost of production; for many plants the use of seeds, which are normally disease free and produced in good numbers, readily produce plants (see orthodox seed) in good numbers at a lower cost.
 For this reason, many plant breeders do not utilize micropropagation because the cost is prohibitive.
 Other breeders use it to produce stock plants that are then used for seed multiplication.

 Mechanisation of the process could reduce labour costs, but has proven difficult to achieve, despite active attempts to develop technological solutions.

+Applications

+Micropropagation facilitates the growth, storage, and maintenance of a large number of plants in small spaces, which makes it a cost-effective process.
+Micropropagation is used for germplasm storage and the protection of endangered species.
+Micropropagation is widely used in ornamental plants to efficiently produce large quantities of uniform, disease-free specimens, significantly enhancing commercial horticulture operations.
+Among the species broadly propagated in vitro, one can mention chrysanthemum, damask rose, Saintpaulia ionantha, Zamioculcas zamiifolia and bleeding heart.
+Micropropagation can also be used with fruit trees, e.g. Pyrus communis.
+In order to reduce expenditures, natural plant extracts can be used to substitute traditional plant growth regulators.